-For the year ended June 30, 2015, Questar III adopted a policy of providing a current liability for the estimated amount of postemployment benefits to be paid in the next fiscal year as that estimate is expected to be liquidated with expendable available resources.
+It is Questar III's adopted policy to provide a current liability for the estimated amount of postemployment benefits to be paid in the next fiscal year as that estimate is expected to be liquidated with expendable available resources.
 For the current year and two preceding years, Questar III recognized for its share of insurance premiums for currently enrolled retirees the following:

-Questar III has obtained an actuarial valuation report as of June 30, 2015 which indicates that the total liability for other postemployment benefits is \$86,948,786, which is reflected in the Statement of Net Position.
+Questar III has obtained an actuarial valuation report as of June 30, 2016 which indicates that the total liability for other postemployment benefits is \$93,039,142, which is reflected in the Statement of Net Position.